kevinolega/homepage/now.md

 I'm attempting to declutter and [sell all of my possessions on my online store][4].

-A few weeks ago, I bought access to a bunch of online courses including copywriting, email marketing, drawing and webdesign.
+A few weeks ago, I bought access to a bunch of books and online courses including copywriting, email marketing, drawing and web design.

 ### personal